-- url (Required): URL to download - filename (Required): Name of the file to be created in the local storage - verify (Optional, Defaulted to True): When False, disables https certificate validation. - out: (Optional, Defaulted to None): An object with a write() method can be passed to get the output. stdout will use if not specified. - retry (Optional, Defaulted to 2): Number of retries in case of failure. - retry\wait (Optional, Defaulted to 5): Seconds to wait between download attempts. - overwrite: (Optional, Defaulted to False): When True, Conan will overwrite the destination file if exists.
-Otherwise it will raise an exception. - auth (Optional, Defaulted to None): A tuple of user and password to use HTTPBasic authentication.
-This is used directly in the requests Python library.
-Check other uses here: http://docs.python-requests.org/en/master/user/authentication - headers (Optional, Defaulted to None): A dictionary with additional headers.
+- url (Required): URL to download - filename (Required): Name of the file to be created in the local storage - verify (Optional, Defaulted to True): When False, disables https certificate validation. - out: (Optional, Defaulted to None): An object with a write() method can be passed to get the output, stdout will use if not specified. - retry (Optional, Defaulted to 2): Number of retries in case of failure. - retry\wait (Optional, Defaulted to 5): Seconds to wait between download attempts. - overwrite: (Optional, Defaulted to False): When True Conan will overwrite the destination file if exists, if False it will raise. - auth (Optional, Defaulted to None): A tuple of user, password can be passed to use HTTPBasic authentication.
+This is passed directly to the requests python library, check here other uses of the auth parameter: http://docs.python-requests.org/en/master/user/authentication - headers (Optional, Defaulted to None): A dict with additional headers.

-14.7.12 tools.ftp\download()
+14.7.12 tools.ftp download()